What is indefinite leave to remain?

 create such serious distress as to have a disproportionately detrimental effect on your health or welfare, which would prevent your recovery or development

 So, what circumstances might meet this high threshold?
-The exceptional circumstances need to be not just unusual but so different from other cases that it is necessary to upgrade from a standard grant of leave to ILR.
+The exceptional circumstances must not only be unusual but also so different from other cases that it is necessary to upgrade from a standard grant of leave to ILR.

 For more detailed information on ILR and ILE, read the government’s guidance on ILR.
 Do not hesitate to Ask a lawyer if you have any questions or concerns about the ILR process.